Yrol/dockerized-blog-Laravel-NUXT/README.md

 ## Deploying the application to a remote server

 Follow the steps below for deploying the project to a remote server without a CI/CD pipeline.
+For this particular example, I've used a DigitalOcean Droplet.

 - SSH into your remote server.
 - Clone the project to your remote: `git clone https://github.com/Yrol/dockerized-blog.git` (assuming git is installed in your server).